A stochastic Burgers equation from a class of microscopic interactions

-\subsection{Associated Martingales}
+\subsection{Associated martingales}

-For $H\in \S(\R)$, $x\in \Z$ and $n\geq 1$, define
+For $H\in\S(\R)$, $x\in\Z$ and $n\geq1$, define

-Define also, for $\gamma, s\geq 0$, the functions
+Define also, for $\gamma, s\geq0$, the functions

-We note, in $H_{\gamma,s}$, the process characteristic shift is along $n^{-1}\Z$, which helps make tidy some proofs (in applying a Boltzmann-Gibbs principle (Theorem \ref{gbg_L2}) in proofs of Propositions \ref{stationary_tightness} and \ref{stat_lemma1}), instead of along $\R$ as in $\HW_{\gamma,s}$.
+We note, in $H_{\gamma,s}$, the process characteristic shift is along $n^{-1}\Z$, which helps make tidy some proofs [in applying a Boltzmann--Gibbs principle (Theorem~\ref{gbg_L2}) in proofs of Propositions \ref{stationary_tightness} and \ref{stat_lemma1}], instead of along $\R$ as in $\HW_{\gamma,s}$.